 Brand images are the best and highest quality photos to put on a company website.
 This means that pictures of your employees, facilities, equipment, and logo are the best to display.
-These kinds of images are easier than ever to create with most smartphones now having cameras and the ability to text or email pictures to others or store them for future use.
+These images are easier than ever to create, with most smartphones now having cameras and the ability to text or email pictures to others or store them for future use.
 You’ll see this often on social media pages for small businesses, and it should be extended should be d to your website as well.
 Images should be pre-approved as part of your SEO strategy, and specific image files should be designated for each page.
-The homepage should have several photos while the parent and child pages should be enhanced based on the relevance of the page in relation to the image.
+The homepage should have several photos, while the parent and child pages should be enhanced based on the page's relevance to the image.

 HVAC Keyword List

 Our services target buyer intent keywords, meaning terms that will actually lead to sales conversions.
 Some marketing services ask their clients to “pick keywords” … which is something we don’t do.
 Why?
 Because it’s stupid.
 To rank well on Google, you can’t “pick keywords.” you must instead create a multi page website that markets for all of the services you offer.
 For example, the homepage might have a local keyword like HVAC contractor in (City) while your AC repair page might be optimized for AC repair in (City).
 We don’t limit your website to a set number of keywords.
 We target everything that will help.

 In recent years, Google has recalibrated its standards, and placed far greater value on quality content that educates and informs readers, rather than content that exists for the sole purpose of increasing search ranking.
 Unfortunately, companies across all industries have been slow to adjust, and have suffered by losing out on leads that would otherwise be available.
 HVAC Webmasters provides cutting edge SEO services to contractors throughout the United States.
 By partnering with us, your company will never again suffer from stagnation or participate in antiquated practices.
 We evaluate new trends in the industry, and evolve alongside Google.